 In this article, we’ll explain the meaning of process orchestration, its benefits, and how it can be implemented to streamline and harmonize the processes in your organization.

 What is process orchestration?

-Process orchestration is the coordinating, synchronizing, and monitoring of multiple automated workflows in an organization.
+The meaning of process orchestration is the coordinating, synchronizing, and monitoring of multiple automated workflows in an organization.
 This strategy ensures these workflows are operating smoothly and guarantees the expected results for each process.
 Similar to an orchestral group, in which musicians collaborate and play according to their tempo, so the melody progresses as intended.

 When it comes to process orchestration, we are not talking about isolated or fragmented automation usually applied to reduce the time spent on certain tasks in some departments.
 Instead, it’s about implementing a strategy for connected automations, fostering collaboration and better communication between different teams.

 When orchestrating processes, leaders must take into account a holistic view of all execution.
 This is possible by adopting a platform that integrates all software or applications used across different teams, according to their needs.

 Thus, all information and flows of a company are gathered into a single platform, ensuring more standardization and fewer errors.

 The main difference between process orchestration and automation lies in the holistic approach of handling connectable processes.
 Therefore, orchestration takes place when the analysis relies on the whole, and not just individual components.
 This business practice seeks to identify how to optimize the entire suite of processes through improvements to individual processes (or how they connect to each other).